dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 25.5.1.2. `dafny verify` {#sec-dafny-verify}

-The `dafny verify` command performs the [`dafny resolve`](#sec-dafny-resolve) checks and then attempts to verify each method in the listed files.
+The `dafny verify` command performs the [`dafny resolve`](#sec-dafny-resolve) checks and then attempts to verify each method in the files listed on the command line.
 Although the Dafny program being considered consists of the listed files and any included files (recursively), by default only listed files are verified.

 A guide to controlling and aiding the verification process is given in [a later section](#sec-verification)